BabylonJS/Documentation/content/How_To/material/Material_plugins.md

 `CUSTOM_VERTEX_DEFINITIONS`, `CUSTOM_VERTEX_MAIN_BEGIN` and `CUSTOM_VERTEX_MAIN_END` in vertex shaders, and `CUSTOM_FRAGMENT_DEFINITIONS`, `CUSTOM_FRAGMENT_MAIN_BEGIN` and `CUSTOM_FRAGMENT_MAIN_END` in fragment shaders.
 But other `#defines` might not be present.
 - There's no guarantee that using the shader point names / the regular expressions to update code / the variable names with a material plugin will work across Babylon.js versions.
 We reserve the possibility to update our shader code in a way that would break backward compatibility with those features if we have to.
 In particular, the color variable name for `standard.fragment.fx` is `color`, while for `pbrMaterial.fragment.fx` it's `finalColor`.
 If you are writing a plugin targeting multiple materials take care in your code to use different variable names according to the plugin and keep track of Babylon potentially changing (and breaking!) things.
 - `RegisterMaterialPlugin` only adds the plugin to material instantiated AFTER the registration.
 So it must be run before you add any meshes or create your materials or they won't have the plugin.
-- You can register multiple plugins to the same material.
-The `priority` field controls the order the plugins will be executed.
+- You can register multiple plugins to the same material (or the entire scene).
+The `priority` field controls the order the plugins will be executed if they are all enabled.